usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 2/Defining the Problem and Understanding the People.md

 These are people who use or experience the service directly:
 - U.S. residents, citizens, immigrants, or applicants.
-- Caregivers, veterans, small business owners.
+- Caregivers, Veterans, small business owners.
 - People with accessibility needs or language barriers.
 - First-time vs. repeat users.